jcmunav63/rails-budget-app/README.md

 - **Set up linters using Stylelint and Rubocop**
 - **Connect the Rails project to a PostgreSQL database.**
 - **Define and set up the Data Model using Active Record migration.
 Implement table associations and data processing methods in the data model.**
-- **Include controllers, and views for displaying: a list of recipes page (all), a list of public recipes page, a recipe details page, a list of ingredients (food) page, and a shopping list page (missing ingredients).
-Follow the wireframe designs.**
+- **Include controllers, and views for displaying: expense categories and transactions, a list of all expense categories, creation of a new category, creation and deletion of a transaction.**
+- **Follow the design guidelines from a specific mobile app designer.**
-- **Implementing user authentication by means of the Devise gem.**
+- **Implement user authentication by means of the Devise gem.**
-- **Implementing authorization rules by means of the CanCanCan gem.**
+- **Implement authorization rules by means of the CanCanCan gem.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>